 Individuals can establish two different types of IRAs: traditional and Roth.
 While the contributions limits are the same regardless of the type of account, there is a significant difference between the two types: for most people contributing to a traditional IRA, the money invested isn’t taxed in the year it’s earned, it’s taxed when the money is withdrawn; with a Roth IRA, contributions are taxed in the current year and not when the money is withdrawn, as long the money has been in the IRA for at least five years.
 Because of this, deciding whether to contribute to one or the other is a decision based primarily on income tax implications: with a traditional IRA, most people will pay less in income tax today; with a Roth IRA, the income tax savings come later.
 (Individuals earning above certain Adjust Gross Income (AGI) levels face restrictions in IRA contributions and benefits.
 A tax professional can tell you if you qualify for a Roth IRA and/or a tax deduction with a traditional IRA.)
 The Roth IRA offers tax deferral on any earnings in the account.
 Withdrawals from the account may be tax free, as long as they are considered qualified.
 Limitations and restrictions may apply.
 Withdrawals prior to age 59 ½ may result in a 10% IRS penalty tax.
 Future tax laws can change at any time and may impact the benefits of Roth IRAs.
 Their tax treatment may change.

 As with any investment strategy, it’s advised to work with a financial consultant to determine the most effective long-term strategy for your individual situation.
-If you don’t already work with a consultant, On Tap Credit Union’s wealth management consultant is standing by help you with all your investment planning needs.
+If you don’t already work with a consultant, On Tap Credit Union’s wealth management advisors are standing by help you with all your investment planning needs.

-Content provided compliments of Tom Valdez, financial consultant at the Investment and Retirement Center at On Tap Credit Union.
+Content provided compliments of Tom Valdez, LPL Financial Advisor through Investment and Wealth Management at On Tap Credit Union.
 He may be contacted for consultation at (303) 279-6414 or (800) 770-6414 between 9 a.m. and 5 p.m.
 Monday through Friday.